davdroman/swiftui-navigation-transitions/Documentation/Custom-Transitions.md

 Just like `AnyTransition.asymmetric`, this transition uses a different transition for insertion vs removal, and acts as a cornerstone for custom transitions along with its `NavigationTransition.asymmetric(push:pop:)` counterpart.

-Now that you understand the 4 basic customization entry points the library has to offer, you should be able to refer back to [**the example**](#NavigationTransition) from earlier on and understand a bit more about how the entire implementation works.
+Now that you understand the 4 basic customization entry points the library has to offer, you should be able to refer back to the earlier [**example**](#NavigationTransition) and understand a bit more about how the entire implementation works.

 ### Intermediate